Frequently Asked Questions . . . FAQ

 Then, if you are planning to make a business out of your new product idea, we have some helpful tips in the article Keep Your Startup Out Of The Sand.

 First, we congratulate you.
-Harnessing creativity is not something everyone is able to do, so that’s awesome.
+Harnessing creativity is not something everyone can do, so that’s awesome.

 Second, the need for a patent is driven by these questions.
 1, Will you sell or licensing the invention?
-Or, 2, is it big enough and worth enough to justify spending quite a bit of money acquiring the patent?
+Or, 2, is it big enough and worth enough to justify spending the money to acquire a patent?
 Oh, and 3, Do you have the money for it?

 Patents can be a huge financial sink, and just because you get a patent does not mean no one will copy.
 Patents are only as good as your pockets are deep.
 Yes, if someone does violate your patent, you have the right to go after them, but that can be very costly.